The Bankrate promise

 Traditional banks — those that have a physical presence — are still the predominant financial institution where people keep their primary bank accounts.
 However, their reach is declining.

-Between 2017 and 2021, 9 percent of all branch locations closed down, a loss of around 7,500 branches, according to the nonprofit National Community Reinvestment Coalition (NCRC).
+Between 2017 and 2021, 9 percent of all branch locations closed, a loss of around 7,500 branches, according to the nonprofit National Community Reinvestment Coalition (NCRC).
 A third of those closures were in low- to moderate-income or historically marginalized neighborhoods.

-Many of these closures were propelled by the COVID-19 pandemic, during which the rate of branch closures doubled.
+In 2023, the FDIC reported an additional 2,555 bank branch closures, or about a 3 percent loss of total branches.
 The advantages of online banking (lower fees, ease of access) have recently affected the way that many traditional banks do business.
 One significant change in traditional banking over the past few years has been the elimination or reduction of overdraft fees.
-Citibank, PNC Bank and U.S. Bank are several of the banks that have eliminated or decreased their overdraft fees.
+Citibank, PNC Bank and U.S. Bank are three of several of the banks that have eliminated or decreased their overdraft fees.

 Most large, traditional banks also now offer comprehensive mobile apps, where consumers can complete basic banking transactions such as transferring funds between accounts, checking account balances and making mobile check deposits.
 Some of these apps even come with advanced tools like automatic savings features.